-- the management of ordinary safety and passenger assistance procedures which, for the purposes of "Safety", concern the connection between the Terminal and the aircraft and, more generally, the air side; - the drafting and implementation of emergency plans for the parts under their responsibility, more specifically, post rescue procedures in this case; - the inspection of the handlers' activities for the purpose of verifying the quality of the service and the Safety requirements as per the R.D.S. and the Aerodrome Manual, in liaison with the Compliance Monitoring Management and the Movement Area Post Holder; - the state of maintenance of the operational assets under their management; - the implementation, with regard to the area of competence, of Safety policies through the performance of the initiatives identified by the Safety Management System; - participation in the definition of hazards for the area in question by the Safety and Compliance Monitoring Manager; - the sharing, where relevant, of the risk analysis of the consequences of hazards drawn up by the Safety Management System and its acceptance, as well as the identification of any mitigation actions for the parts under its responsibility;
+- the management of ordinary safety and passenger assistance procedures which, for the purposes of "Safety", concern the connection between the Terminal and the aircraft and, more generally, the air side; - the drafting and implementation of emergency plans for the parts under their responsibility, more specifically, post rescue procedures in this case; - the inspection of the handlers' activities for the purpose of verifying the quality of the service and the Safety requirements as per the R.D.S. and the Aerodrome Manual, in liaison with the Compliance Monitoring Management and the Movement Area Post Holder; - the state of maintenance of the operational assets under their management; - the implementation, with regard to the area of competence, of Safety policies through the performance of the initiatives identified by the Safety Management System; - participation in the definition of hazards for the area in question by the Safety and Compliance Monitoring Manager; - the sharing, where relevant, of the risk analysis of the consequences of hazards drawn up by the Safety Management System and its acceptance, as well as the identification of any mitigation actions for the parts under its responsibility; - the qualification and training of their own staff involved in the processes underlying certification, in coordination with the Training Manager; - the management of documentation demonstrating compliance for activities under their responsibility; - the management, directly or indirectly, of subcontracted activities falling within their area of responsibility, including contractual documents and communications related to Safety and Compliance Monitoring; - the regulatory adaptation of the activities and procedures for which they are responsible; - the first-level controls on the processes for which they are responsible.

 PART B -SECTION 2 - THE AERODROME MANAGEMENT SYSTEM - RESPONSIBILITIES AND ORGANISATION (CHAPTER 2) Page 15

-RESPONSIBILITIES AND paragraph 2.1 Rev.35-
+RESPONSIBILITIES AND paragraph 2.1 Rev.33-

-ORGANISATION ORGANISATIONAL CHART 18/06/2024
+ORGANISATION CHAPTER 2 05/03/2024